A weird-sounding name for something very valuable

 Nice!
 Here's how you can get started:

 - Download the nightly build, which is updated every day to include the latest changes.
-You have two options here:
+You can install either the phone or desktop version

 - Once the app is installed, create an account in the app, or log in to your existing account if you were using a previous version of the app

 - From the Profile screen, back up your seed phrase!
 It's good practice.
 If you've already done this (i.e. you have an existing account), you won't see this option in the Profile screen